-Are you a creative researcher with a MSc degree in Computer/Data Science, Engineering, Technical Medicine, Biomedical Sciences or similar?
-Do you want to contribute to the world’s first prospectively evaluated algorithm-supported workflow for digital pathology, which will increase the time of pathologists for complex diagnostics and reduce the wait time for patients?
+Are you a creative researcher with a PhD degree in medical image analysis, computer vision, machine learning or similar?
+Do you want to contribute to the implementation of a algorithm-supported workflow for digital gastrointestinal pathology, which will increase the time of pathologists for complex diagnostics and reduce the wait time for patients?
 Then we are looking for you!

 Vacancies & Student projects